jdmeyer05/Python/README.md

 All of the code here are personal projects that I want to share.
 I have shared a few academic assignments as well.

 Options_Visualizations
   - I wanted to be able to see options Open Interest and Implied Vol across three axes.
-IV or OI, Contract Month, Strike
+IV or OI, Contract Month, Strike.
+  - This code, because it is plotly, which is amazing for visualizations, allows for the 3d charts to be rotated, panned and scaled.

 QQQ_Intraday_Price_Analysis
   - Back in Feb 2022, a CPI report caused the markets to produce a special day.
 There was more volume (shares traded) on this day than any day going back at least a decade or more.
 So I pulled all the volume data back as far as possible and ran some analysis and visualizations.
 This visualization is also what is in my Medium.com article.